 The Geelong Project (TGP) is a ground breaking early intervention program which connects schools and community services together to identify young people who are at high-risk of becoming homeless.
 Using a Youth Focused and Family Centred Approach, TGP provides help to prevent homelessness now and in the future.

-The Student Needs Survey (SNS) is a 3 year longitudinal study which focuses on young people in school who may be experiencing a range of difficulties that puts them in a vulnerable state and at risk of becoming homeless.
+The Australian Index of Adolescent Development (AIAD) is a 3 year longitudinal study which focuses on young people in school who may be experiencing a range of difficulties that puts them in a vulnerable state and at risk of becoming homeless.

 Read about how The Geelong Project has changed lives by connecting with young people and giving them new skills and options for a better future.